cmayor314/node-red-subflows-FFT-dashboard_ui/README.md

 ## Automatic crash-stopper

-If the time to calculate the FFT is greater than time between data points, the system will force you to a smaller buffer sample size, automatically.
-Because this subflows raison d'etre is *live streaming FFT data*, the FFT must keep up with data.
+If the time to calculate the FFT is greater than the time between data points, the system will force you to use a smaller buffer sample size, automatically.
+(The sample size selection window will change to reflect the new size)  Because this subflows raison d'etre (reason to be) is *live streaming FFT data*, the FFT must be calculable within one sample period so the software can keep up with the data rate.

 There is also a *commented out section* of code that will allow the subflow to impose more restrictions on the input data rate, but in the current incarnation limiting the